 Table of Contents

-Wake up sleeping or shutdown Windows, macOS, and Linux devices using Wake-On-LAN.
+Wake up sleeping or shut down Windows, macOS (Intel chips only), and Linux devices using Wake-On-LAN.

 - At least one additional AnyDesk device in the network of the sleeping device must be online.

 - Wake-On-LAN is enabled in the AnyDesk settings of the sleeping client.

 - Operating system and hardware have been set up accordingly and support Wake-On-LAN.

 Caution: Please contact your hardware manufacturer to see if your hardware supports Wake-On-LAN.

 When connecting to an offline client, AnyDesk will show a prompt to “Power on” the sleeping device.